OpenAssetIO/OpenAssetIO-TraitGen/README.md

 the laborious and error-prone task of creating these by hand.

-This package is entirely self-contained and can be used without an available `openassetio` installation.
-In fact, it is used by OpenAssetIO itself to generate core Traits and Specifications.
+This package is entirely self-contained and can be used without an `openassetio` installation.
 It provides code generation CLI, along with a corresponding python package that can be used for custom generation.

 ## Supported languages